-Do y you supervise practica students or i nterns?
+9) Pe ercent of time spent on various activities: rect service (assessment, therapy, consultation) % Classroom etc.)Teaching % Inc direct service (administration, supervision, etc.) ther % Research/Evaluation (spec rify): Do yo ou supervise practica students or interns?
 O Yes O No If so, how many?
 How often?
-10) Please list publications on which of your vitae to Dr. Huebner at e last five years.
-If you prefer, you can send a cop 11) Did your thesis result in a public If yes, please provide citation: ation?
-O Yes O No 12) Did your Dissertation result in a If yes, please provide citation: publication? • Yes • • No 13) Have you given any formal profe O Yes O No If yes, how many of the followin Papers at professional conference Workshop presentations Other (Specify): g: ional conferences 14) Have you engaged in any research If yes, please describe: ch since graduation? • Ye s O No 15) Have you completed any further ○ Yes ○ No If yes, please describe: education other than CEUs red quired for licensure. certification since gradua ation?
-16) Have you been the principal inve If yes, please describe: estigator on any funded researc ch?
-O Yes O ) No 17) Have you been a co-investigator If yes, please describe: or researcher on any funded re esearch?
-O Yes O No 18) Have you received any awards o If yes, please describe: r honors since graduation? ○ Yes ○ No 19) During my training at USC, I had d experiences with clients acro ess a range of ages a nd from diverse backgrou unds: Di trongly bisagree Disagree No Opinion Agree Strongly Agree
+10) Please list publications on which you have been can send a copy of your vitae to the program di n an author in the last five years.
+If you prefer, you rector.
+11) Did your thesis result in a publication?
+If yes, please provide citation: Yes O No 12) Did your Dissertation result in a publication?
+If yes, please provide citation: ○ Yes ○ No 13) Have you given any formal professional preser O Yes O No If yes, how many of the following: edia appearances 14) Have you engaged in any research since gradua If yes, please describe: ntion?
+O Yes O No 15) Have you completed any further education other since graduation?
+O Yes O No If yes, please describe: er than CEUs required for licensure/certification